June 1, 2021

 KEY TAKEAWAY

 While it is tough to grow grass on hard dirt, it is not an impossible task.
-We hope the process elaborated in this article, as well as the tips discussed here, will help you get a green lawn even if you have hard dirt in your yard.
+We hope the process elaborated in this article, as well as the tips discussed here, will help you in planting grass seed on hard dirt and getting a green lawn, even if you have hard dirt in your yard.

 By the way, if you're still looking for a new Lawn Mower, or Lawn Mower Reviews, we have several buyers guides on this website dedicated to helping you with that decision, so have a look around!